 Art Materials Q&A Hotline

-The following inquiries received from artists contacting our Q&A Hotline.
+The following inquiries were received from artists contacting our Q&A Hotline.

 What is the difference between Graphite, Charcoal, and Carbon Pencils?